 Crucially, buildings insurance for holiday homes or unoccupied properties is not based on the market value of your home, but rather the rebuild cost.

-So, for instance, if you have a holiday home in the South of Spain and a fire destroys your house, how much will it cost to get it back to its former glory?
+So, for instance, if you have a holiday home in the countryside and a fire destroys your house, how much will it cost to get it back to its former glory?

 The only way you can get an accurate estimate of rebuilding cost is getting a chartered surveyor to do an assessment of your property, although you may already have an estimate from previous building reports.

 If you do get a quote with a rebuild cost it can also be worth checking whether your cost is index-linked so as to keep track with inflation.

 The best way to assess whether you need holiday homes contents insurance included in your unoccupied home insurance is to simply make a checklist of all your belongings.